ru4871SG/bitcoin-analysis-plotly-dash/README.md

 That's it!
 You will be able to run it in localhost.

 ## Explanation
-There are two Python scripts that you can check in this repo:
+There are two main Python scripts that you can check in this repo:

 `btc_script.py` - This script is used to pull data from three different API sources (CoinGecko, MemPool, and Yahoo Finance).
 The same script also contains all of my data wrangling steps.
 The Pickle files are the automatic result of this script's operation.